 - 75% of $400 = $300

-Whether it’s glistening potatoes, the mouth-watering ham or boat loads of roast veggies, indulging in food is a highlight of Christmas.
-This can be a problem is that when you’re hosting Christmas and having to inviting more of the family round to your place each year, the catering food costs can get out of control.
+Whether it’s glistening potatoes, the mouth-watering ham or roasting turkey, indulging in food is a highlight of Christmas.
+This can be a problem is that when you’re hosting Christmas and having to invite more of the family round to your place each year, the catering food costs can get out of control.

 You can also ask people to bring a dish with them, which means you’ll spend less time in the kitchen and people bring food they will actually enjoy.
 If you’re a vegan or vegetarian in a family of meat-eaters, this is a great option as it means that you can enjoy a meat substitute dish rather than just having an extra serve of potatoes.